martinpllu/agent-dev-guide/generate.md

 [!--
 - Command to start/run the application locally, with hot reload/watch mode if available
-- Specify whether this runs in hot reload/watch mode --]
+- Specify whether this runs in hot reload/watch mode
+- VERIFY the actual ports by checking configuration files and start scripts
+- Don't assume default ports - check the actual configuration --]

 ### Stop application
 [!-- Command to stop the application locally --]

 ### Application status
-[!-- Determine if the application is running --]
+[!-- Determine if the application is running.
+Include actual commands that work, verified from scripts or documentation. --]

 ### Application deployment info
-[!-- Determine the application's ports, endpoints etc --]
+[!-- Determine the application's ports, endpoints etc. MUST verify actual ports from config files, not assume defaults.
+Check build scripts, config files, or environment files in the appropriate format for the project's language/framework. --]

 ### Environment setup
 [!-- Clear documentation of required environment variables --]